-DO NOT turn power off Total Recall VR while it is recording.
-This will result in damage of its hard disks which may result in total information loss.

-In addition it may cause damage to other electronic components.
+DO NOT remove power or simply turn off any of the Total Recall VR products while recording.
+This will result in disk damage and most likely in in partial or total information loss.
+In addition, it may cause damage to other electronic components.